Emergence of meta-stable clustering in mean-field transformer models

 \section{Introduction}

-The transformers architecture \cite{vaswani2017attention}, through its widespread use in large language models, has played a pivotal role in fueling the artificial intelligence revolution we have witnessed in recent years.
-A key role in this architecture is played by self-attention modules \cite{bahdanau2014neural}, a structure allowing to capture long-range relationships within the data, e.g., word relationships in sentences where, typically, the number of tokens is large.
-However, despite the revolutionary impact of transformers and the key role played by this mechanism, the theoretical understanding of these models in the machine learning community is still in an embryonic stage.
-In particular, a mathematical description of the representations developed by these neural network models, and of the effect of different choices of hyperparameters on such representations is still lacking.
+The transformers architecture \citep{vaswani2017attention}, widely used in large language models, has played a pivotal role in fueling the recent AI revolution.
+A key element of this architecture are self-attention modules \citep{bahdanau2014neural}, allowing to capture long-range relationships within the data, e.g., in sentences where the number of tokens is large.~However, despite the impact of transformers and the key role played by this mechanism, the theoretical understanding of these models is still in an embryonic stage.
+In particular, a mathematical description of the representations developed by these models, and of the effect of different choices of hyperparameters on such representations~is~still~lacking.

-Recently, the works \cite{geshkovski2023mathematical, geshkovski2024emergence} introduced a simplified model for the dynamics of tokens through the layers of the transformer architecture.
-This model consists of a nonlinear Partial Differential Equation (PDE) modeling the evolution of the tokens -- interpreted as $N$ interacting particles -- through the layers of the network.
+Recently, the work \citep{geshkovski2023mathematical} introduced a simplified model for the dynamics of tokens through the layers of the transformer architecture.
+This model consists of a nonlinear Partial Differential Equation (PDE) modeling the evolution of the tokens -- interpreted as \aa{$N$} interacting particles -- through the layers of the network.
 As showcased by the authors in their work, this model displays clustering dynamics of the tokens through the layers, a feature indicating the emergence of representations in the network (e.g., the emergence of concepts/consensus in next-word predictions).